yojimat/tracking-vehicles-case/README.md

 ```

 ### API
-The **Nest.js** framework provide the API of tracking of vehicles and other features.
+The **Nest.js** framework provide the API for the platform, having features like: Redis as storage for job queues to have better resilience, WebSockets for real time full-duplex communication between the API and BFF.
 You will need to create a file called `.env` at the root of the project and an account at google to use the maps API like this:
 `GOOGLE_MAPS_API_KEY = <YOUR_GOOGLE_MAPS_API_KEY>`